Vikki Blanche

 Vikki Blanche (born 1966 or 1967) is an Australian actress and director.
 She made her television debut in the children's series Home in 1983, followed by a role in the ABC drama The Keepers.
 Shortly after graduating from the National Theatre in late 1984, Blanche was cast as Julie Robinson in the soap opera Neighbours, which began airing in March 1985.
-She received praise for her performance from critics, but after seven months she decided to leave the serial so she would not be typecast in the future.
+After seven months she decided to leave the serial so she would not be typecast in the future.
 Blanche joined the cast of The Flying Doctors as Paula Patterson in 1988.
 She also appeared in the sitcom Col'n Carpenter and the 1991 miniseries Rose Against the Odds.
 Blanche then spent 18 months living and studying acting in New York City.
-Upon her return to Australia, Blanche was cast as Senior Detective Chris Faithful in the second season of the ABC police drama Phoenix.
+Upon her return to Australia, she was cast as Senior Detective Chris Faithful in the second season of the ABC police drama Phoenix.
 After an appearance in the 1997 feature film Road to Nhill, Blanche wrote and directed The Other Days of Ruby Rae, which earned her a nomination for Best Screenplay in a Short Film at the 2000 AFI Awards.
 Blanche has since gone on to direct television commercials.

+Early life

+Blanche has a brother.
+She became interested in acting when she was eight years old, after she joined the National Theatre workshops.
+She attended Kingswood College in Box Hill.